-- b) Assisting students in any way with answers to test questions using verbal or nonverbal cues before, during, or after administering the assessments.
+- Assisting students in any way with answers to test questions using verbal or nonverbal cues before, during, or after administering the assessments.
 Examples of prohibited academic coaching include: - i.
 Providing answers to a student; - ii.
 Indicating that a student has answered a question incorrectly or left an answer blank; - iii.
-Defining words or providing synonyms;
+Defining words or providing synonyms; - iv.
+Spelling words;

-- iv.
-Spelling words; - v.
+- v.
 Influencing a student's responses by offering hints, clues, cues, facial expressions, nods, or changes in voice inflection; - vi.
 Altering, explaining or simplifying, or paraphrasing any test question, reading passage, writing prompt, or multiple-choice answer option; - vii.
 Providing any manner of assistance that could impact a student's answers; - viii.
-Suggesting that a student write more on a question, check his or her work, show his or her work, or review or reconsider a question; - ix.
+Suggesting that a student write more on a question, check their work, show their work, or review or reconsider a question; - ix.
 Reading a portion of tested content to a student when the student does not have a read-aloud accommodation; - x.
 Responding to student questions regarding test content, accessibility features and accommodations, or the platform functionality during testing; or - xi.
-Not following the protocol for closing out a test unit (e.g., asking a student "Are you sure?" when a student indicates that they are done testing.)
+Not following the protocol for closing out a test unit (e.g., asking a student, "Are you sure?" when a student indicates that they are done testing.)

-Special Considerations for ACCESS for ELLs 2.0:
+Special Considerations for ACCESS for ELLs:

-According to the ACCESS for ELLs 2.0 TAM, test administrators are permitted to encourage kindergarten students during test administration by asking one time "can you tell me more" when students need motivation, if the student is nonresponsive, the test administrator is not permitted to ask again.
-Additionally, the test administration is permitted to offer praise such as "good job" and "very good," "ok" and "nice job" when administering the ACCESS for ELLs 2.0 assessment to kindergarten students only.
+According to the ACCESS for ELLs TAM, test administrators are permitted to encourage kindergarten students during test administration by asking one time "can you tell me more" when students need motivation, if the student is nonresponsive, the test administrator is not permitted to ask again.

+Additionally, the test administrator is permitted to offer praise such as "good job" and "very good," "OK" and "nice job" when administering the ACCESS for ELLs assessment to kindergarten students only.